PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToR.md

 	> 1
 	> 1
 ```
 Run through the course by completing all 3 modules.
-In case you have any questions please first ask your peers or (when they don't respond timely) [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) and make sure to include the name of the course, workshop and question you have or the problem you're experiencing.
+In case you have any questions first ask your peers before you [ask us or notify us of any issues you're having](https://github.com/BredaUniversity/AAI-DM/issues/new) regarding the studie content.
+Make sure to include the name of the year, block and github page in the title when you report the issue or question.

 # 6) The end
 That's all for lesson 1.
 See you in Datalab!